gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 } CameraBothEyesUniforms;
 ```

-See what we did there?
 We treat the original `CameraUniforms` as a single eye and combine both eyes in `camUniforms`.
 With that out of the way, we need to instruct the vertex shader which pair of matrices to use exactly.
 How do we do that?
 Well, we get a special `amplification_id` property as input to our shaders.
 It allows us to query the index of which vertex amplification are we currently executing.
 We have two amplifications for both eyes, so now we can easily query our `camUniforms` array!
 Here is the revised vertex shader:

 ```metal
 vertex VertexOut myVertexShader(